ronykris/gameofuno/README.md

 ## Project Description
-We have developed a decentralized UNO card game leveraging Kakarot (a zkevm built usiing cairo).
-By utilizing Kakarot for its robust blockchain capabilities and a privacy layer we have built a secure and transparent card gaming environment that adheres to the principles of Web3.
+We have developed a decentralized UNO card game.
+By utilizing arbitrium for its robust blockchain capabilities and privacy we have built a secure and transparent card gaming environment that adheres to the principles of Web3.

 ### Problem:
 Traditional online card games suffer from trust issues where players doubt the fairness of the game.
 Centralized platforms often have control over the game mechanics, leading to potential manipulation or lack of transparency.
 Additionally, the visibility of players’ hands and decks can compromise the integrity of the game, as some players might gain an unfair advantage.

 ### Solution:
-Our UNO card game, built on the Kakarot blockchain with a privacy layer addresses these concerns by ensuring that all game mechanics are decentralized and transparent, while the privacy layer guarantees that players' hands and the deck remain hidden.
+Our UNO card game, built on the arbitrium blockchain with a privacy layer addresses these concerns by ensuring that all game mechanics are decentralized and transparent, while the privacy layer guarantees that players' hands and the deck remain hidden.
 This ensures that no player can gain an unfair advantage, and the integrity of the game is preserved.
 The integration of a commit-and-reveal mechanism further ensures that all moves are verifiable without compromising privacy.

 Detailed Project Description The project consists of several key components that ensure a secure, transparent, and fair gaming experience: